andongluis/nlg-blog/docs/_posts/2019-11-16-Background-post.md

 {:.image-caption}
 *Table of attention mechanisms from https://lilianweng.github.io/lil-log/2018/06/24/attention-attention.html*

+In the above table, <b>s</b><sub>t</sub> is a vector representing the hidden state in the decoder for the word at position t, and <b>h</b><sub>i</sub> is a vector created by concatenating the forward hidden states with the backward hidden states of the recurrent unit for the word at position i.
 For a more in-depth history of attention mechanisms, we recommend <a href="https://lilianweng.github.io/lil-log/2018/06/24/attention-attention.html">this excellent blog post</a> by Lilian Weng.

 #### Example: Bahdanau's Attention Mechanism